10 Methods to Address Threats in Mobile Banking Security

 Threats it addresses:

 • App-based vulnerabilities.
-Regular patching and updates close known vulnerabilities in the app and its dependencies, reducing the attack surface available to cybercriminals.
+Regular patching and updates close known vulnerabilities in the app and its dependencies.

 • Mobile malware and trojans.
 Updated applications are less vulnerable to exploits and malware designed to take advantage of outdated software vulnerabilities.